 Medical providers preach about the importance of a healthy diet, but nutrition isn’t always one-size-fits-all.
 For patients with fatty liver disease, the country’s most common chronic liver condition that affects about 100 million Americans and can lead to cirrhosis and cancer, the best dietary advice may sound unusual.
 UChicago Medicine registered dietitian and nutritionist Annie Guinane, RD, LDN, CNSC, who works at the academic medical center’s Metabolic and Fatty Liver Disease Clinic, explains what people with the country’s most common chronic liver condition need to know.

 According to the American Liver Foundation, there are no medical treatments – yet – for non-alcoholic fatty liver disease.
-So that means that eating a healthy diet and exercising regularly are the best ways to both prevent liver damage from starting or reversing it once it’s in the early stages.
+So that means that eating a healthy diet and exercising regularly are the best ways to both prevent liver damage from starting or reverse liver disease once it’s in the early stages.
 We know people don’t want to feel like they’re on a “diet,” so we work really hard with our patients to help them focus on lifestyle changes instead, which includes a healthy diet, exercise and getting a lot of quality sleep.

 They might surprise you.
 We recommend patients with non-alcoholic fatty liver disease drink three cups of coffee per day, eat four tablespoons of olive oil a day and follow a Mediterranean diet, which emphasizes eating primarily plant-based foods and healthy fats.